realKyawSwar/back_test/README.md

 ## Notes
 - All timestamps are handled as UTC internally. backtesting.py uses tz-naive indexes so the loader drops timezone information after selection.
 - Missing tick hours are skipped with warnings so long downloads continue uninterrupted.
+- Missing timeframes are logged under `--gaps-root` when `--log-missing` is enabled.
 - The original `forex_backtester.py` remains the entrypoint and simply delegates to the new `forex_bt.cli` Typer app.